geomesa/geomesa-nifi/README.md

 $ mvn clean install
 ```

-To install the GoeMesa processors you will need to copy the geomesa-nifi-nar file from
+To install the GeoMesa processors you will need to copy the geomesa-nifi-nar file from
 ``geomesa-nifi/geomesa-nifi-nar/target/geomesa-nifi-nar-$VERSION.nar`` into the ``lib/`` directory of your NiFi installation.

 ### Install the SFTs and Converters

 The GeoMesa processors need access to the SFTs and converters in order to ingest data.
+There are two ways of providing these
+to the processors.
+We can enter the SFT specification string and converter specification string directly in a processor or we can
-We can provide these to the
-processors by placing the SFTs and converters in a file named ``reference.conf`` and then putting that file on the
+provide these to the processors by placing the SFTs and converters in a file named ``reference.conf`` and then putting that file on the
 classpath.
 This can be achieved by wrapping this file in a JAR and placing it in the ``lib/`` directory of the NiFi
 installation.
 For example you can wrap the ``reference.conf`` file in a JAR with this command.